 Mitchell Hamline is recognized for its remarkable academic programs, faculty, and student-friendly environment.
 Below are some of the accolades earned by Mitchell Hamline as well as its predecessor schools, Hamline University School of Law and William Mitchell College of Law.

-- Mitchell Hamline has been named a top 20 law school for practical training by the National Jurist in its spring 2016 edition.
+- Mitchell Hamline is among the top law schools for practical training per National Jurist in its spring 2017 edition.

 - Mitchell Hamline’s Health Law Institute earned an “A” for Health Law by preLaw magazine in its September 2016 issue.